Phantas0s/ottosocial/README.md

 ## Manual installation

-You need to clone this repository and build the binary at the root.
+You need to clone this repository and build the binary in the root directory.

 # Getting Started